Bannu Khyber Pakhtunkhwa, Pakistan Travel Guide

 Offset your footprintCarry a reusable water bottle.
 This approach minimizes plastic waste and supports local water conservation efforts.

-Make choices that support both the environment and local communities.
+Make choices that support each of the environment and local communities.

 Support local businesses by choosing their products and services.
 Avoid purchasing items made from endangered species or unethically sourced materials.